 Telephone time management is important because the phone is still the primary communication tool for most small businesses.
 But much of the time that businesses spend using the phone is a waste of time.
 Instead of communicating with the people we want to communicate with when making outgoing calls, we fritter away time talking to other people or machines, playing endless rounds of phone tag.

 But what if we could just call and talk to the people we wanted to talk to, say what we wanted to say and move on?
 Imagine how much more productive we could be and how much time we'd have to do other things.

 Well, we can - and all it takes is a little bit of preparation beforehand.

-- Of course, if you want to make notes during a call (or do anything else while you're speaking on the phone), a good speakerphone or headset is essential.
+Of course, if you want to take notes during a call (or do anything else while you're speaking on the phone), a good speakerphone or headset is essential.
 Freeing your hands can free up a lot of time.

 Stating your number twice gives the recipient of the message a much better chance of getting it right and getting it written down without replaying the message.

 When you're trying to reach someone and you haven't, it's tempting to call back - perhaps every half hour!
 But if you've let a proper message, there's no need to waste your time leaving repeated messages (and filling up the person's answering machine or voice mail).
 Give the person you're calling a reasonable amount of time to call back, such as until the next business day.